S'pore's judicial and legal services to be separated in proposed structural changes

 In July this year, Mr Murali Pillai (Bukit Batok) filed an adjournment motion in Parliament, calling on the Government to study the feasibility of setting up a separate commission for the development of judicial officers.

-Minister for Law and Home Affairs K. Shanmugam noted then that it was not the first time this issue had been raised, and added that the benefits of greater specialisation would likely increase, and trade-offs reduced, as the Legal Service continues growing.
+Law and Home Affairs Minister K. Shanmugam said then that it was not the first time this issue had been raised and that the benefits of greater specialisation would likely increase, and trade-offs reduced, as the Legal Service continues growing.

-He announced then that a working group had been set up to study the issues that may arise.
+He added that a working group had been set up to study the issues that may arise.

 Mr Shanmugam said the decision was taken after discussions with the Chief Justice and the Attorney-General, as well as consideration of the pros and cons of specialisation, the current size of the Legal Service, and the findings of the working group.